Aryan-Wanve/mupc-discord-bot/TUTORIAL.md

 After the session, the dashboard can be used to review the attendance and export it.

-## Two roles: members and coordinators
+## Two roles: members and the core/head

 Most people using this bot fall into one of these two groups.